-Notes: "", " and "denote significance at 1 percent, 5 percent and 10 percent levels respectively.
+Note: , and denote significance at 1 percent, 5 percent and 10 percent levels respectively

-5. Conclusion and Policy Implications
+6. Conclusion and policy implications

 Public spending financed by debt plays a crucial role in running the economy, while income inequality is one of the most severe problems in both advanced and developing economies.
 Governments in these economies can, however, use public debt to deal appropriately with the income gap in society.
 In view of these facts, the effect of public debt on income inequality was investigated for a group of 30 advanced economies and a group of 34 developing economies over the period 2002-2020.
 Two-step S-GMM was employed for estimation and the PMG estimator for a robustness check.
 The results show that public debt decreases income inequality in advanced economies but increases it in developing economies.
-By contrast, economic growth widens income inequality in advanced economies but narrows it in developing economies.
-Education in developing economies and unemployment in advanced economies boost income inequality.
+By contrast, economic growth widens income inequality in advanced economies but narrows it in developing economies but narrows it in developing economies but narrows it in advanced economies boost income inequality.